 After filtering data using the auto filter in Excel, we need to copy visible cells only without a header.
 We can do this very easily using the VBA macro in Excel.
 In this tutorial, I will show you how to copy visible cells only without a header using VBA.

-2 Steps to Copy Visible Cells Only Without Header Using VBA
+How to Copy Visible Cells Only Without Header Using VBA: 2 Steps

 Let’s assume a scenario where we have an Excel worksheet that has information about the products a company sold to the customers.
-The Excel worksheet has the Product Name, Product Category, Sales Person that sold the product, and the Shipping address to deliver the product.
-Now we will use the text filter in this Excel worksheet to filter the text values and then use the VBA to copy the visible cells only without the column header into another worksheet.
+The Excel worksheet has the Product Name, Product Category, Sales Person who sold the product, and the Shipping address to deliver the product.
+Now we will use the Text Filter in this Excel worksheet to filter the text values and then use the VBA to copy the visible cells only without the column header into another worksheet.
 The image below shows the worksheet that we are going to work with.

 Step 1: Filter the Data Using the Auto Filter